shengye000/BeyondJenBot/README.md

 ## Updates

-January 16, 2021 Update
+### January 16, 2021 Update

-1.)
-All yawn commands can be substititued with 'juan'.
+1. All yawn commands can be substititued with 'juan'.
-2.)
-Special commands added.
+2. Special commands added.

+### February 1, 2021 Update

+1. Added a farm and swear counter.
+2. Added a reminder for when there are user(s) in the queue and an hourly status update.
+3. All emotes are callable by commands, like !hi, !claus, !nap.
+4. Added many hidden commands.
+5. Several optimzation code in the back for a more pleasant experience.